mzallocco/CP_device/README.md

 Participants.

-The idea for this device was envisaged by Virginia Quellmalz-Zallocco who observered the care given to these children during her health care studies.
+The idea for this device was envisaged by Virginia Quellmalz-Zallocco, COTA, OTD/S, CLT who observered the therapeutic care given to these children during her health care studies.

 Virginia designed and constructed the enclosure, and is responsible for marketing the product.
-Recently presented the need, and demonstrated the device at Carnegie University as a potential for research project and accepted as such by senior students.
+She recently presented the need, and demonstrated the device at Carnegie Mellon University (CMU) as a potential for capstone research project and accepted as such by senior undergraduate biomedical engineering (BME) students.

 The coding, circuit design and implementation for the first iteration was done by Mauro Zallocco.